 If you’re on a tight budget and want to save money, start a side hustle that you can do from home or in your spare time.

 Do you like teaching and helping others?
-Then you would probably enjoy teaching classes online.
+Sign up to teach classes online.

 VIPKid – Teachers in the USA (except California) and Canada can apply.

 Are you a good writer?
 If you enjoy writing, proofreading, and editing, you can start a blog to create passive income or work with clients to write content for their sites.
 Working as a virtual assistant is also a popular side gig.
 Visit my Work With Me page if you need inspiration for your website.

 Create a product

 Are you creative?
 Design a product that you can sell.
 I used to pick up driftwood from the beach and make necklace organizers that I would sell online.